infochimps-labs/big_data_for_chimps/addenda/about.md

 ## What this book covers

+'Big Data for Chimps' shows you how to solve hard problems using simple, fun, elegant tools.

+It contains

 * Detailed example programs applying Hadoop to interesting problems in context
 * Advice and best practices for efficient software development
 * How to think at scale -- equipping you with a deep understanding of how to break a problem into efficient data transformations, and of how data must flow through the cluster to effect those transformations.